dhaar-data/DSC180B-project/README.md

     docker build -t ##
     docker run --rm -it ## /bin/bash.
     ```
 3. Run the project according to build instructions above.
+As an example:
     ```
     python run.py all
     ```